-Now that we have had a chance to play around with the boards for a couple of weeks, we have come up with a few ideas on how you and your little ones can get creative with them!
+Now that we have had a chance to play around with the boards for a while, we have come up with a few ideas on how you and your little ones can get creative with them!

 What materials to use:

--When using the Alphabet Boards try smaller dry goods such as beans, rice, seeds, corn, lentils, etc.
+-When using the Alphabet Boards try smaller dry goods such as beans, rice, seeds, corn, lentils, coloured rice etc.

--For the dots on the number boards try using coloured wooden beads, fabric pompoms, felt balls, marbles, dried chickpeas, etc.
+-For the dots on the number boards use coloured wooden beads, fabric pompoms, felt balls, marbles, play dough balls, dried chickpeas, etc.

--Get creative and use some natural materials you find around your yard or garden such as small rocks, tree buds, leaves, seedpods, etc.
+-Get creative and use some natural materials you find around your yard or garden such as small rocks, tree buds, leaves, flowers, seedpods, etc.